All students admitted to the dental hygiene program must be able to meet the following requirements:

 - Students must show that their physician completed information and services required on a Health Form which is provided by Health Services before program entry.
 All stated immunizations must be completed prior to providing patient care, most notably the Hepatitis B series which takes a period of 6 months for completion.

-Admission procedures for radiologic technology program from academic catalog.
+Admission procedures for dental hygiene program from academic catalog.

 Health Technology Admission Requirements